Bhagavad Gita Chapter 11 Verse 37 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: And why should they not, O great Soul, bow to Thee Who art greater than all else, the primal cause even of the Creator (Brahma), O Infinite Being, O Lord of the gods, O Abode of the universe; Thou art the imperishable, the Being, the non-being, and That which is supreme—that which is beyond the Being and the non-being.
+And why should they not, O great Soul, bow to Thee Who art greater than all else, the primal cause even of the Creator (Brahma), O Infinite Being, O Lord of the gods, O Abode of the universe; Thou art The teaching here extends the chapter's central concern with cosmic vision.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+What distinguishes this verse is its integration of cosmic vision with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team